 Harriet Welty Rochefort grew up in Iowa, bought a one-way ticket to France after graduating from college, and once she got there, never left.
 She is the author of three nonfiction books about the French: French Toast, French Fried, and Joie de Vivre, all published bySt.
 Martin’s Press.
 Diane Johnson, author of Le Divorce, called French Toast the “gold standard” of books about the French, and the Los Angeles Times called it “wise and devastatingly funny.”
 Harriet’s latest book, published in 2020, is Final Transgression, a novel set in France during World War II, based on a true story from her husband’s family.A bi-national,Harriet lives with her husband, Philippe, in Paris.
 They divide their time between their garden apartment there and their second home in Brittany.

 This event will be on Zoom and is free for all Alliance Française members.
 Non-members or persons who have no AF chapter nearby can purchase tickets ($10).
-Click here to register.
-Note that high intermediate or advanced levels of French are recommended, since the entire discussion will be in French.
+Please click here to register.